Information for councils and stakeholders

 The role of private and iwi/Māori organisations

-All regional deals are required to honour pre-existing Te Tiriti o Waitangi obligations.
+All deals are required to honour pre-existing Te Tiriti o Waitangi obligations.

 Definition of ‘region’ for Regional Deals